MAKER Christina Gili is quick to mention family when asked how she got to this distinguished moment in her 30-year career with Morgan Stanley.

 “I’m very close with my family.
 They always encouraged me to do anything and everything I wanted to,” says Gili of her parents.
 Born and raised in Malta, her mom and dad met in 1958, then married and moved to the U.S., raising Gili and her three older sisters in New York.
 Today, they all live in New Jersey, along with Gili’s five nieces and nephews.
 “When you have your family behind you, supporting you, you have strength to push through and overcome anything.”

-She is one of 17 outstanding professional women nominated by her peers and selected by Morgan Stanley executives to participate in MAKERS, a national program that identifies and celebrates accomplished professionals from a variety of fields and companies.
+She was one of the outstanding professional women nominated by her peers and selected by Morgan Stanley executives to participate in MAKERS, a national program that identifies and celebrates accomplished professionals from a variety of fields and companies.

 “I really thought that I was just going to work for a couple of years after I got married, then have children, follow in the footsteps of my mother and be a stay-at-home mom,” says Gili.
 “But the divorce threw me for a loop, and I needed a Plan B. Thank God I had my job and my family.”